-Section 4).163 He also rejected the state's argument that palliative care is a reasonable alternative to physician aid in dying since it would deprive the patients of their personal autonomy.
-Quoting one of the plaintiffs, he said: "I feel strongly that my privacy, dignity and sense of self-autonomy will be forfeit if my life has to end in a state of terminal sedation."164
+physician assistance."
+162 Justice Nelson, concurring, went further in concluding that physician aid in dying is protected by the Montana Constitution as a matter of privacy (Article II, Section 10) and as a matter of individual dignity (Article II, Section 4).
+163 He also rejected the state's argument that palliative care is a reasonable alternative to physician aid in dying since it would deprive the patients of their personal autonomy.
+Quoting one of the plaintiffs, he said: "I feel strongly that my privacy, dignity and sense of self-autonomy will be forfeit if my life has to end in a state of terminal sedation."
+164

 On the other hand, the New Mexico Supreme Court held in Morris v.
-Brandenburg that physician's aid in dying does not constitute an absolute and fundamental constitutional right within the meaning of the New Mexico Constitution (Article II, Section 18; Article II, Section 4).165 The Court relied largely on Glucksberg; there are, however, differences in the reasoning: First, the New Mexico Supreme Court briefly expressed reservations with regard to the "emphasis placed on history and tradition by the Glucksberg Court in defining the right"166, and, second, the Court acknowledged that there is no state interest "in preserving a painful and debilitating life that will end imminently."167 Judge Garcia, writing for the Court of Appeals majority, went further: While not a fundamental liberty interest under the New Mexico Constitution, physician aid in dying might qualify as an important right subject to intermediate scrutiny, but that would - on remand - be up for the District Court to decide.168 Not content with the majority relying on Glucksberg, Judge Vanzi, dissenting, made clear: "Even if Glucksberg remains good law, as a matter of federal due process analysis, I would reject it as unpersuasive, flawed, and inadequate to protect the rights of New Mexicans."169
+Brandenburg that physician's aid in dying does not constitute an absolute and fundamental constitutional right within the meaning of the New Mexico Constitution (Article II, Section 18; Article II, Section 4).
+165 The Court relied largely on Glucksberg; there are, however, differences in the reasoning: First, the New Mexico Supreme Court briefly expressed reservations with regard to the "emphasis placed on history and tradition by the Glucksberg Court in defining the right"166, and, second, the Court acknowledged that there is no state interest "in preserving a painful and debilitating life that will end imminently."
+167 Judge Garcia, writing for the Court of Appeals majority, went further: While not a fundamental liberty interest under the New Mexico Constitution, physician aid in dying might qualify as an important right subject to intermediate scrutiny, but that would - on remand - be up for the District Court to decide.
+168 Not content with the majority relying on Glucksberg, Judge Vanzi, dissenting, made clear: "Even if Glucksberg remains good law, as a matter of federal due process analysis, I would reject it as unpersuasive, flawed, and inadequate to protect the rights of New Mexicans."
+169

 Judge Rivera's concurrence in Myers v.
 Schneiderman was along the same lines.
-Following Casey, Lawrence and Obergefell, he pointed out that both the New York State as well as the US Constitution guarantee "heightened due process protections against unjustified government interference with the liberty of all persons to make certain deeply personal choices."170 For her, this does not mean that there is an unrestricted state constitutional right to physician-prescribed medications that hasten death.
-The State, however, "may not unduly burden a terminally-ill patient's access to physician prescribed medication that allows the patient in the last painful stage of life to achieve a peaceful death as the end draws near."171 In support of her argument, Judge Rivera also brings up the State's sanctioning of terminal sedation: "If terminally-ill patients may exercise their liberty interest by choosing to be
+Following Casey, Lawrence and Obergefell, he pointed out that both the New York State as well as the US Constitution guarantee "heightened due process protections against unjustified government interference with the liberty of all persons to make certain deeply personal choices."
+170 For her, this does not mean that there is an unrestricted state constitutional right to physician-prescribed medications that hasten death.
+The State, however, "may not unduly burden a terminally-ill patient's access to physician prescribed medication that allows the patient in the last painful

-171 Myers v.
-Schneiderman, 85 N.E.3d 57, 66 (N.Y.
-2017) (Rivera, J., concurring) (emphasis added).
+170 Myers v.
+Schneiderman, 85 N.E.3d 57, 65 (N.Y.
+2017) (Rivera, J., concurring).